 Note the publisher.
 If the source is published by a university press, it is likely to be scholarly.
 Although the fact that the publisher is reputable does not necessarily guarantee quality, it does show that the publisher may have high regard for the source being published.

 Is this a scholarly or a popular journal?
 This distinction is important because it indicates different levels of complexity in conveying ideas.
 If you need help in determining the type of journal, see Distinguishing Scholarly from Non-Scholarly Periodicals.
-Or you may wish to check your journal title in the latest edition of Katz's Magazines for Libraries (Olin Reference Z 6941 .K21, shelved at the reference desk) for a brief evaluative description.

 Having made an initial appraisal, you should now examine the body of the source.
 Read the preface to determine the author's intentions for the book.
 Scan the table of contents and the index to get a broad overview of the material it covers.
 Note whether bibliographies are included.
 Read the chapters that specifically address your topic.
 Reading the article abstract and scanning the table of contents of a journal or magazine issue is also useful.
 As with books, the presence and quality of a bibliography at the end of the article may reflect the care with which the authors have prepared their work.